Parent Meet Information

 - You may want to include a snack/lunch with your swimmer’s water bottle

-- Please drop off your swimmer at their zoo between 7 - 7:30am.
+- Zoo CHECK IN & CHECK OUT: Please drop off your swimmer at their zoo between 7 - 7:30am.
 Tell them to stay with their Zookeeper.
 Zookeepers will watch your swimmer during the meet and they will get them to the ready bench for their race.
+Please don’t forget to check your swimmer out with their Zookeeper.

 - Zookeepers mark up your swimmer with their events-heat-lane information if you haven't.
 Directions are below if you want to try it.
 (Spray sunscreen helps remove the permanent marker after the meet.
 It still may take some time to fade.)